 compulsory short questions to be answered in the spaces provided in the examination booklet, and a practical component.
 This paper is to be taken by ALL candidates registered for the examination.

-Paper IIA/Paper IIB There will be two versions of Paper II; Paper IIA or those in Paper I. Questions in Paper IIB will be less difficult than those in Paper I.
+Paper There will be two versions of Paper II; Paper IIA or

-Paper IIB.
+IIA/Paper IIB Paper IIB.

 Questions in Paper IIA will be more difficult than